 Recalling his time at Bilibid, he said, “From May 1944, until February 4, 1945, I was at old Bilibid Prison in Manila, when we were liberated by the 37th Division.
 Starvation was the outstanding feature of Bilibid.
 Of course, the suspense was high.
 The American blockade was on, the air attacks started September 21, and carried all through until liberation.”

 It needs to be mentioned that records from Bilibid show the Costigan arrived, at the prison, in June 1944.
 He also said of his time there, “Food.
 Our lives revolved around food.
 Meals twice a day.
 We got a cup of rice and a serving of King Kong; that’s a weed that grows wild in the slums of Manila.
 We never tired of rice.”

-As the American forces approached the Philippines, the Japanese began to transfer large numbers of POWs to safer parts of the Japanese Empire.
-Harold was considered too ill to be sent to Japan.
+It was Sept.
+21, when the first American planes flew over the prison on their way to bomb Clark Field.
+At first, the POWs believed that it wouldn’t be too long before they were free.
+They also believed the transfer of POWs from the Philippines would end; it didn’t.
+As time went on the POWs no longer looked up at the American planes flying over the prison.
+The Japanese determined that Harold was too ill to be sent to Japan.
 “The Japs stayed with us till the day before the troops came.
 We were scared then because we thought they might kill half of us, but they didn’t take it out on us.”

 While a POW, he wrote a poem about those who fought on Bataan:

 “Were those our comrades whose bleached bones now lay